vitessio/website/content/en/docs/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 When a tablet starts, Vitess checks the value of the `-restore_from_backup` command-line flag to determine whether to restore a backup to that tablet.

-* If the flag is present, Vitess tries to restore the most recent backup from the Backup Storage system when starting the tablet.
+* If the flag is present, Vitess tries to restore the most recent backup from the [BackupStorage](../backup-and-restore/#backup-storage-services) system when starting the tablet or if the `-restore_from_backup_ts` flag (Vitess 12.0+) is also set then using the latest backup taken at or before this timestamp instead.
+Example: '2021-04-29.133050'
 * If the flag is absent, Vitess does not try to restore a backup to the tablet.
 This is the equivalent of starting a new tablet in a new shard.

 As noted in the [Configuration](#vttablet-configuration) section, the flag is generally enabled all of the time for all of the tablets in a shard.
 By default, if Vitess cannot find a backup in the Backup Storage system, the tablet will start up empty.
 This behavior allows you to bootstrap a new shard before any backups exist.